abmadrid/machine-learning-lung-cancer/README.md

 Model E took, by far, the longest time to train at 10 days.
 This model and Model B (RF without cross validation) had very comparable results, e.g., similar sensitivities, specificities.
 In addition, each of their accuracies were within 95% CI of one another.
 Due to the similarities of the results of these two models and the large discrepancy in their computation time, Model B is the preferred model here.
 As a follow-up, it would be interesting to see whether Model E’s training time could be reduced enough through distributed computation scheme that would make it the preferred model over any RF model.

-For additional details, please the pdf "svm_vs_RF_lung_cancer.pdf".
+For additional details, please see the pdf "svm_vs_RF_lung_cancer.pdf".

 REFERENCES